gkjohnson/threejs-sandbox/motionBlurPass/README.md

 ```

-### TODO
+### Possible Improvements
-- Draw interpolated geometry between frames and use that to smear?
+- Draw multiple interpolated positions of geometry between frames and use that to smear
+- Allow for setting the scale of the velocity buffer
+- Add dithering / jitter to the smear samples to improve the low sample look